kmgallahan/Style-as-Code/docs/index.md

 * Less pain from code style related changes
 * A place learn about and discuss code style best practices
 * Less time spent creating and maintaining EditorConfig files
-* Less distraction from dozens, hundreds, or thousands of IDE suggestions
+* Less distraction from dozens, hundreds, or thousands of IDE suggestions & warnings